-I am a first-generation college graduate and McNair Program alumnus.
+I am a first-generation college graduate and McNair Program alum.
 I grew up in a working-class family with no idea what graduate school was or what it could help me achieve.
 I was helped and encouraged along the way by many.
 We all start somewhere.

 I welcome conversations to join T.H.E.
 Lab and conversations about what exactly are science and research, what graduate school is and entails, and what are the "human dimensions" of natural resources.

-For general inquires about M.S. or Ph.D. positions, please email me and tell me about yourself.
-I will want to know your alma mater and major (include GPA), your motivations for graduate school, your relevant work and/or research experience (include resume/CV), and when you plan to start graduate school.
+For general inquires about M.S. or Ph.D. positions, please email and tell me about yourself.
+I will want to know your (a) alma mater and major (include GPA), (b) your motivations for graduate school, (c) your relevant work and/or research experience (include resume/CV), and (d) when you plan to start graduate school.
 I will respond with a boilerplate message indicating that (1) I have no positions available or (2) I am looking to fill a specific position.
-If I am considering you for a position, I will conduct a personal interview with you before asking you to apply and committing to serve as your advisor and before you apply to the university.
+If I am considering you for a position, I will conduct a personal interview with you before I commit to serve as your advisor and before you apply to the university.

 I also support undergraduate research and am happy to have a conversation about our shared interests.
 An experience with my research program will expose you to the methods, theories, and partnerships for managing human-environment interactions in diverse natural resource management and conservation contexts.

 T.H.E.
 Lab takes a team-based approach to science.
 You will have opportunities to interact with people from different backgrounds and organizations who share the goal of solving complex management and conservation challenges.
-Ultimately, my goal is to guide you towards intellectual independence and research acumen so you can pursue professional opportunities, career pathways, and be a badass in whatever you choose.
+Ultimately, my goal is to guide you towards intellectual independence and professional acumen so you can pursue your preferred opportunities, career pathways, and be a badass in whatever you choose.

 If you are a student in my lab, you are smart enough to be doing just about anything else, and making a lot more money doing it.
 You are here, in-part, because you are motivated by an ethic that places high value on public service and the attainment and sharing of knowledge.